-- 9.1 The proposal would detract from the appearance of character and of the building.
-It would fail to preserve the conservation area and results in harm to the setting of adjoining listed buildings.
-The proposal would result in harm to the residential amenity of neighbouring occupiers and would fail to provide an acceptable standard of accommodation for future occupiers. - 9.2 Whilst acknowledging the need for additional housing in the city it is not considered that a modest gain of one residential unit outweighs the significant harm outlined above.
+9.1 The proposal by virtue of its scale, bulk, height and design would result in an incongruous development that would appear overly dominant and out of character within the context of the immediate Ship Street streetscene.
+The enlarged building would result in significant detrimental impact to both the Old Town Conservation Area and the setting of the adjoining listed buildings.
+Whilst acknowledging the need for additional housing in the city it is not considered that a modest gain of one residential unit outweighs the significant harm outlined above.